mischegoss/sample-lp-webpack/01-Activities/04-Stu_NPM-Libraries/README.md

-# 🐛 JQuery `$` Variable Not Defined
+# 🐛 jQuery's Global Variable Not Defined

 Work with a partner to resolve the following issue(s):

-* As a user, I want to be able to click on the button to toggle the boxes on and off.
+* As a user, I want to be able to click on the button to make the boxes appear and disappear.

 ## Expected Behavior